 - Room C317 - Tel: (416) 415-5000, ext.
 4585

 What is General Education?

-experience through the study of arts and humanities, social sciences and natural sciences.
-By learning and collaborating with peers in a variety of programs, students develop communication, teamwork and problem-solving skills that are essential
+through the study of arts and humanities, social sciences and natural sciences.
+By learning and collaborating with peers in a variety of programs, students develop communication, teamwork and problem-solving skills that are essential in their personal

 What are the General Education requirements at GBC?